-Trinity Trailer's sole obligation under this warranty is to repair or exchange, at its option, any such goods manufactured which are found by Trinity Trailer to be defective in workmanship or materials.
-Trinity Trailer reserves the right to require any products to be returned for inspection at the buyer's expense to our facility in Boise, Idaho.
+Trinity's sole obligation under this warranty is to repair or exchange, at its option, any such goods manufactured which are found by Trinity to be defective in workmanship or materials.
+Trinity reserves the right to require any products to be returned for inspection at the buyer's expense to our facility in Boise, Idaho.
 The foregoing shall be the sole and exclusive remedy for any such defects, whether in contract, tort, warranty or otherwise.
+Trinity disclaims any responsibility for any loss of time or use of the parts or trailers in which the parts are installed, transportation, cargo loss, or other incidental or consequential damage.

-In no event shall Trinity Trailer be liable for indirect, special, incidental or consequential damage in connection with or arising out of the sale of goods or furnishing services.
+In no event shall Trinity be liable for indirect, special, incidental or consequential damage in connection with or arising out of the sale of goods or furnishing services.